mdepx/mdepx/Documentation/build.md

 mdepx's build system is a set of python3 scripts located in mdepx/tools/ directory.

-It compiles your application and OS, links all together to the ELF executable.
+It compiles your application and OS, links all together to an ELF executable.

 Files to build, compile flags and macroses to define are described in a config file.